toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 ## VAE (Variational autoencoders)

-So, if we want to train a generative model, we will want maximize the likelihood of the observed data (think of the term of text-modelling and llm).
-But we also want the latent space to be general enough to be able to give us a strong representations of the obserseved data.
+So, if we want to train a generative model, we will want maximize the likelihood of the observed data.
+But we also want the latent space to be general enough to be able to give us a strong representations of the observed data.

+>In general, with generative modeling, we want to learn a model to maximize the likelihood of $$p(x)$$ of all observed x, but because it is unknown in general, we consider a latent variable $$z$$ that we will use to recover our likelihood via a posterior $$p(z|x)$$

 Now let's consider some distributions : the one over the observation data, our prior :